 Hello?
 Anybody there?

-If there has been no communication from the tenant about ending their tenancy, is the property believed to be abandoned?
-If so, be very wary of moving any tenant possessions until either the Abandonment process of the Housing and Planning Act 2016, Sec 57-63 have been complied with.
-Or else a court order for Possession has been obtained and Possession facilitated by bailiffs.
+Do you find that there isn’t any communication from the tenant about ending their tenancy and do you believe that the tenant is abandoning a property?
+If so, be very wary of moving any tenant possessions until either you comply with the Abandonment process of the Housing and Planning Act 2016, Sec 57-63.
+Or else you obtain a court order for Possession and the bailiffs facilitate Possession.

 No contact might not mean no tenant